unit logo

 Alcohol

-The limitation for expenditures is 30% alcohol and 70% food, unless meeting a donor, prospect, or other guest for a “drinks only” meeting.
-In this situation, every effort must be made to stay within the entertainment expenditure limit of $75 per person.
+The limitation for expenditures is 30% alcohol and 70% food of the total bill, prior to tax and gratuity, unless meeting a donor, prospect, or other business guest for a “drinks only” meeting.
+In this situation, every effort must be made to stay within an expenditure limit of $75 per person.

-Note: If multiple payment documents are submitted for the same event and alcohol is paid separately, then a copy of all documentation related to the event must be included to verify that alcohol is not greater than 30% of the total.
+Note: If multiple payment documents are submitted for the same event and alcohol is paid separately, then a copy of all documentation related to the event should be included to verify that alcohol is not greater than 30% of the total of all bills.

-Employees of the University of Florida are expected to be good stewards of University funds.
-As such, University leadership reserves the right to deny payment or reimbursement of excessive expenditures.
+Employees of the University of Florida are obligated to be good stewards of University funds.
+As such, University leadership reserves the right to deny payment or reimbursement for excessive expenditures.

 Serving alcohol at non-licensed venues (including a private residence)